 Explaining your qualifications to Brazilian employers

 There should be no confusion in taking your qualifications to Brazilian employers.
 The higher education system in Brazil, laid out by the Ministry of Education (MEC), loosely follows the Bologna system used in the UK.

-There is no formal connection between the two systems, so it is best to clarify the nature of your qualifications to your chosen employer when applying.
+However, there's no formal connection between the two systems.
+Therefore, it's best to clarify your qualifications when applying for jobs.

 The working day in Brazil typically runs from 8am-6pm, Monday to Friday, with an hour's unpaid break.
 Employees average 40 hours per week; by law they must not exceed 44.

 As for annual leave, workers are entitled to 30 days' annual leave after being in their job for a year, either taken all at once or split into parts.
 There are eight national holidays per year - including Christmas and New Year's Day - which employees all across the country take off work, on the condition that doing so won't jeopardise their job (such as those who work in the emergency services).